cwseitz/DNAFlex/README.md

-# Single molecule localization microscopy for coarse grained DNA structure aka DNAFlex-SR
+# Single molecule localization microscopy for coarse grained DNA structure or DNAFlex

 Abbreviated as just SMLM, is a library built on Python and C for SMLM experiment design, optimization, and analysis